 “Considering the disharmonious compassion about technical and clinical integration of hybrid imaging, and bearing in mind that base training in hybrid imaging is essential to keep these modalities sustainable in clinical workflows, we were interested in probing the state-of-the-art of hybrid imaging training affairs worldwide,” added study co-author Dr. Lutz Freudenberg from the Rhineland Center of Radiology in Korschenbroich, Germany.
 “As part of this survey we also probed the attitude of people who are engaged in training — as trainers and trainees — toward the collaboration between radiology and nuclear medicine on a local, national, and international level.”

 The researchers launched the online survey in October 2016 for participants of the Asklepios European School of Radiology (ESOR) and European Society for Hybrid Medical Imaging (ESHI) courses on hybrid imaging.
 The query was available for two weeks and included 17 multiple choice and open questions.
 It asked respondents to detail their professional background and thoughts on hybrid imaging training and education efforts.
-A total of 248 responses were returned and included in the study (Cancer Research, 26 April 2018).
+A total of 248 responses were returned and included in the study (Cancer Imaging, 26 April 2018).

 Respondents had a mean age of 41 years (± 11 years).
 The majority (36%) of replies came from those between 20 and 35 years old, which was the target for the survey, while 4% of the respondents were older than 65 years.
 Most of the responders were male (65%).

 The bulk of the questionnaires (197 returns, 78%) were collected from Europe, followed by Africa (6%), Asia (6%), the Middle East (4%), North Americas (4%), and South America (2%).
 Half of the responders work in radiology departments (51%), while 25% work in nuclear medicine, 17% in joint radiology and nuclear medicine departments, and 7% in other institutions.